awsdocs/aws-systems-manager-user-guide/doc_source/managed-instances-password-reset.md

 1. In the **Instance actions** menu, choose **Reset password**\.

-1. For **User name**, enter the name of the user for which you are changing the password\.
+1. For **User name**, enter the name of the user for which you're changing the password\.
 This can be any user name that has an account on the instance\.

 1. Choose **Submit**\.

 1. Follow the prompts in the **Enter new password** command window to specify the new password\.
 **Note**
-If the version of SSM Agent on the instance doesn't support password resets, you are prompted to install a supported version using Run Command, a capability of AWS Systems Manager\.
+If the version of SSM Agent on the instance doesn't support password resets, you're prompted to install a supported version using Run Command, a capability of AWS Systems Manager\.

 **To reset the password on a managed instance \(AWS CLI\)**